Adversarial Transfer Learning for Cross-domain Visual Recognition: Conclusion

 \section{Conclusion}

-In this paper, we propose a new domain adaption perspective with domain generation.
-Therefore, a coupled adversarial transfer GAN(CatGAN) comprising of two generators, two discriminators and two content fidelity terms method is introduced.
-Each generator contains GAN loss and domain loss to guarantee the simple network work well.
-This symmetric model can achieve bijective mapping to keep the intrinsic content information not malposed and can be mapped from one domain to the other domain arbitrarily.
-For the sake of keeping inner relations between two domains retained further more as the label information keep constant.
-In the process of minimizing the content discrepancy between the re-generated samples and objective samples, the content fidelity term is used aiming at preserving the domain specific content during generation.
-Considering that the network is a simple two layered perceptrons in essence, it is a shallow transfer learning method which can be compared to the deep transfer learning method.
-Extensive experiments on benchmark DA datasets demonstrate the superiority of the proposed method over several state-of-the-art DA methods.
+In this paper, we propose a new transfer learning method from the perspective of feature generation for cross-domain visual recognition.
+Specifically, a coupled adversarial transfer domain adaptation (CatDA) framework comprising of two generators, two discriminators, two domain specific loss terms and two content fidelity loss terms is proposed in a semi-supervised mode for domain and intra-class discrepancy reduction.
+This symmetric model can achieve bijective mapping, such that the domain feature can be generated alternatively benefiting from the reversible characteristic of the proposed model.
+Consider that our focus is the domain feature generation with distribution disparity removed for cross-domain applications, rather than realistic image generation, a shallow yet effective MLP transfer network is therefore considered.
+Extensive experiments on several benchmark datasets demonstrate the superiority of the proposed method over some other state-of-the-art DA methods.

+In our future work, benefit from the strong feature learning capability of deep neural network (e.g. convolutional neural network), deep adversarial domain adaptation framework that owns similar model with CatDA should be focused.
+Compared with CatDA, deep methods extract high dimensional semantic features to achieve good performance but they need large-scale samples to train the network.
+Hence, fine-tuning based parameter transfer from big data to small data can be leveraged for improving the network adaptation.